SteveOv/platodebs/README.md

 ## Usage

 The code is split into three distinct stages which may be run separately and repeated if necessary.
-Each stage is dependent on a targets file, which has been set up to be `./tessebs_extra.csv`, and the output from the previous stage.
-The target file contains the list of targets, their expected orbital period and sky position and any information on prioritization.
+Each stage is dependent on a targets file (which has been set up for `./tessebs_extra.csv`) and the output from the previous stage.
+The target file contains the list of targets, their expected orbital period, sky position and any information on prioritization.

-The stages and `STAR_SHADOW` save milestone information as they progress and can resume from the last milestone if a restart is required.
+The stages and STAR SHADOW each save milestone information as they progress and can resume from the last milestone if a restart is required.

-### Downloading target fits from MAST
+#### Downloading target fits from MAST
 The first stage is to download the target fits files from MAST.
 ```sh
 $ python download_fits.py